 The Best Rose Gold Jewelry

 Rose gold is extremely versatile, and thanks to its recent popularity it is widely available in an array of styles and jewelry types.
 Rose gold is a popular choice for everyday jewelry such as dainty necklaces, stud earrings, and stackable rings because rose gold tarnish does not occur if it’s real.
-Not to mention, this is because its subtle color complements most skin tones, clothing, and pairs beautifully with other colored jewelry.
+Not to mention, this is because its subtle color complements most skin tones, and clothing, and pairs beautifully with other colored jewelry.
 Whenever you shop for rose gold jewelry, be sure to look for a hallmark that displays a karat weight of 18K or 14K rose gold.
 Rose gold jewelry without a hallmark is likely rose gold plated, which will fade and tarnish over time.

 Shop our selection of 14K rose gold pendants and chains, rose gold earrings, and rose gold bracelets to experience the beautiful variety of everyday rose gold jewelry available.